kSpets25/music-pyramid/README.md

-# Music Pyramid - Search and save a personal list of similar bands.
+# Music Pyramid - Search, build, and save a personal list of music.

 ## About Music Pyramid
 Music Pyramid was born out of a simple frustration shared by many music fans: finding new bands that truly resonate with the sound of the artist you already love.
 In a household full of music lovers, discovering similar music and keeping track of it in one easy place, proved to be more difficult than expected.
 After researching existing solutions, it became clear that while many applications allow you to search for and save music, few focus on helping listeners find and explore similar bands in an engaging way.
 This inspired the creation of Music Pyramid, an application dedicated to helping you, find, listen to, and log new music based on the bands you already enjoy.